-- Securely fix the unit with bolts to keep the unit from falling down during earthquakes. - · Install the unit on a foundation made of concrete or iron. - Noise and vibrations from the unit may be transmitted through the floor and walls.
+- Securely fix the unit with bolts to keep the unit from falling down during earthquakes or due to strong winds. - · Install the unit on a foundation made of concrete or iron. - Noise and vibrations from the unit may be transmitted through the floor and walls.
 Provide adequate protection against noise and vibration. - Build the foundation in such way that the corners of the installation legs are securely supported as shown in the figure below.
 When using rubber vibration isolators, make sure they are large enough to cover the entire width of the unit's legs.
-If the corners of the legs are not firmly seated, the legs may bend. - The projecting length of the anchor bolt should be less than 30 mm. - This unit is not designed to be installed using hole-in anchor bolts unless brackets are used to support the four corners of the unit.
+If the corners of the legs are not firmly seated, the legs may bend. - The projecting length of the anchor bolt should be less than 30 mm. - This unit is not designed to be installed using hole-in anchor bolts unless brackets are used to support the four corners of the unit. - The legs on the unit are detachable. - Detaching the legs Loosen the three screws on the legs to detach each leg (two each in the front and back).
+If the finish coat becomes damaged when detaching the legs, be sure to touch it up.